Will meditation help me relax?

 Should I meditate everyday?
 For how long?

 Yes, you should try to meditate everyday.
 If you miss a day now and again, don't sweat it.
 But the goal should be to practice most days.
 As for how long, ANY practice is infinitely better than none.
 Longer is better.
 Twenty minutes is often suggested as a minimum, and that would be good, forty would be better, but even five minutes a day will make a difference.
+One of the reasons meditation is a difficult practice for most people to sustain is that the rewarding benefits take some time to show up.
+The more time you devote to your daily practice, the sooner the benefits will start to manifest, and the more likely you will be able to maintain your practice.

 I can't meditate.
 I have tried and it doesn't work for me.